MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 ## Release the app

-Now that you created the release pipeline, you can use it to create a release and deploy your app.
+Now that you have a release pipeline, you can use it to create a release and deploy your app.

 Because the continuous deployment trigger is set in your release pipeline, modifying the source code starts a new build and creates a new release automatically.
 However, you'll create and run this new release manually.

-To create a release:
+To create and deploy a release:

 1. On your new release pipeline page, select **Create release** at upper right.